 - Vegans abstain from consuming animal products for a variety of reasons, including health concerns, environmental concerns, and ethical considerations surrounding animal rights, amongst other things.

 - Eggs may be required to be avoided by certain persons owing to egg allergies, while others may be required to avoid eggs due to personal health, environmental, or ethical considerations.

 Why Are Eggs Used in Baking?

 - When it comes to baking, eggs perform a variety of functions.
-These are the ways in which eggs contribute to the structure, color, flavor, and consistency of baked goods.
-Binding: Eggs aid in the combination of components and the holding of them together.
+Among other things, they help to give baked foods their structure, color, flavor, and consistency by doing the following: Binding: Eggs aid in the mixing of substances and the holding of ingredients together.
 This provides food its shape and keeps it from crumbling apart when it is cooked.

 - Eggs leaven foods by enclosing pockets of air in them, which causes them to expand when they are heated.
 This aids in the puffing or rising of meals, giving baked delicacies such as soufflés, angel food cake, and meringues their volume and light, airy texture